somethiiing/javascript-intro/README.md

 1. Install homebrew: https://brew.sh/
 2. Install NodeJS/NPM: `brew install node` OR (SOME PEOPLE HIGHLY RECOMMEND USING NODE VERSION MANAGER; Do one or the other.
 Not both.)
 [Node Version Manager](https://github.com/creationix/nvm)
 3. Now you can run your code by running `node [filename].js` in your terminal.
 If you have any console.logs, it will show up in the terminal.
+4. Install Git on your computer. [link](https://git-scm.com/book/en/v2/Getting-Started-The-Command-Line)
+5. Make a [Github](www.github.com) account.
+Fork this repo to your own account.
+Then clone your copy of the repo to your local computer.

 ### Testing your code
 1. Open up Google Chrome.